Voice Agent

 | Caller Emotion | Voice Tone | Filler Style | LLM Prompt Adaptation | Rationale |

-| ---------------------------------- | -------------- | -------------- | ----------------------------------------------- | ------------------------------------- |
+| ---------------------------------- | -------------- | -------------- | ----------------------------------------------- | ---------------------------------------- |

-| **Anger, Annoyance, Contempt** | `calm` | **Suppressed** | Direct, concise, acknowledge frustration | De-escalate - don't mirror aggression |
+| **Anger, Annoyance, Contempt** | `calm` | **Suppressed** | Direct, concise, acknowledge frustration | De-escalate without mirroring aggression |

-| **Anxiety, Fear, Distress** | `sympathetic` | Reassuring | Calm, clear next steps, avoid uncertainty | Reassure - steady presence |
+| **Anxiety, Fear, Distress** | `sympathetic` | Reassuring | Calm, clear next steps, avoid uncertainty | Reassure with a steady presence |

-| **Sadness, Disappointment, Guilt** | `sympathetic` | Warm | Patient, supportive, don't rush | Warm empathy - give space |
+| **Sadness, Disappointment, Guilt** | `sympathetic` | Warm | Patient, supportive, don't rush | Warm empathy, give space |

 | **Confusion** | `calm` | Simple | Simplify, small pieces, check understanding | Patient clarity |